gdha/www.it3.be/company/rear-support.md

 Above list are paid services and are delivered by IT3 Consultants' author of rear (Gratien D'haese)

+## Existing Support Contracts

+* Bug Express Edition
+* Business Edition
+* Enterprise Edition

+For more information please contact us.

 ## Free Rear Support Services

 However, the rear community also delivers support for rear free of charge, but no guarantee of quick answers or fixes.
 Therefore, see our [rear-users mailing list](http://lists.relax-and-recover.org/mailman/listinfo/rear-users) and [issue tracker](https://github.com/rear/rear/issues)

+## Rear Workshops

+We organize on request rear workshops in our offices or at customer's location.
+The workshop content is customer detailored and contains plenty of lab exercises.
+An example of such workshop agenda could be:

+-	Introduction to rear
+-	How to set it up and configure it
+-	Design a Disaster Recovery Plan for your environment
+-	Understand the basic settings
+-	Security considerations
+-	Lab 1: Set it up in our lab environment
+-	Complex configurations and possibilities
+-	Lab2: make a rescue image and boot from it
+-	Understanding the Disaster Recovery Process of a server
+-	Lab 3: make a backup of the server with rear and do a recovery on a virtual machine
+-	Disaster Recovery as a Service
+-	Lab 4: making a central depot of rescue images
+-	Lab 5: disaster recovery and the Cloud
+-	Wrap up and Frequently Asked Questions

+On regular basis we do a free workshop at conferences, such as the one we organized at [LinuxTag 2012](http://www.linuxtag.org/2012/de/program/workshops/workshops/vortragsdetails-talkid701.html)